|

 Maynor opens the Harlem School of the Arts in community center of St. James Presbyterian Church, New York City, beginning with 20 students.
 By her retirement as its executive director in

-1979, the school had grown to 40 instructors and over 1,000 students and had moved into a new, 37,000 square foot facility.
+1979, the school had grown to 40 instructors with over 1,000 students and had moved into a new, 37,000 square foot facility.

 |